 Although Ellen focused on her professional career in sales and business development in the commercial interiors industry, her true passion was to create contemporary sculptural Ikebana for friends and family.
 She dreamed of ways to share this creative expression with others.

 Her first foray into sharing Mindful Flowers involved creating inspirational workshops for the architectural and design community in corporate America.
-Following her corporate career, Ellen has integrated her meditation practice and floral design into a new form of active meditation.
+Following her corporate career, Ellen has integrated her meditation practice and floral design into a new form of creative meditation.

 Her training includes advanced Ikebana certification and full certification as a Realization Process teacher—a form of embodied meditation.